 Government grants are recognised once there is reasonable assurance that the Group will comply with the conditions attaching to them and the grant will be received.
-During the current and previous period, the Group received grant income under the government's Research and Development Enhanced Credit Scheme and in the previous period, under the government's Coronavirus Job Retention Scheme, both of which were accounted for under the performance model.
+During the current and previous period, the Group received grant income under the government's Research and Development Enhanced Credit Scheme, which was accounted for under the performance model.
 Amounts received are disclosed within other operating income in the income statement.